Open until filled

 Rails-to-Trails Conservancy is a significant player in shifting national transportation policy to support goals of health, economy, livable communities and environmental justice.
 Our strategy is to focus on making system-wide improvements at the city and county level that offer safe, convenient connectivity so people of all ages and skill levels can get around on foot or by bike.
 Interns working with the RTC Policy team will have the opportunity to learn from some of the best-trained and experienced policy professionals in Washington, D.C.
 Prior successes include significant accomplishments such as establishing the U.S. DOT’s Transportation Enhancements program in ISTEA and the Nonmotorized Transportation Pilot Program in SAFETEA-LU.

 The intern will assist the team on one or more aspects of making our case to federal and state officials.
-Duties will including the following:
+Duties will include the following:

 - Assist in building a broad-based network of national, state and local organizations to achieve support for our active transportation policy agenda.
 Tasks include: